Le Gramme: the sense of detail in a silver bracelet

 Here in a more "raw" version.
 Photo credit: Victoire Le Tarnec

 They then declined their collection with gold.
-I'm not particularly a fan of gold accessories, but given the basic and "raw" shape of these bracelets, I find the result tasteful and not at all "bling".
+I'm not particularly fond of gold accessories, but given the elementary and "raw" shape of these bracelets, I find the result tasteful and not at all "bling".

-On gold, the matte effect looks very good and again "breaks" the overly precious look.
+On gold, the matte effect looks great and "breaks" the overly precious side again.
 Photo credit: Victoire Le Tarnec

-And above all, they created bracelets in... red gold.
+And most importantly, they created bracelets in... red gold.

-This is the brushed red gold.
-The almost coppery color is appealing.
+Here is the brushed red gold.
+The almost coppery hue is intriguing.
 Photo credit: Victoire Le Tarnec

-Before we talk about it and I explain to you how they did it, I would like to come back to measuring the purity of a precious metal.
-It's quite fun and it will serve you for life...
+Before we talk about it and I explain how they did it, I would like to go back to the measurement of the purity of a precious metal.
+It's quite fun and it will be useful to you all your life...

 What is a carat?
 And a thousandth?

-It all comes down to diamond dealers, who used the seeds of the carob tree to measure the weight of a diamond.
+It all starts with diamond cutters, who used the seeds of the carob tree to measure the weight of a diamond.

-Indeed, these have the particularity of being very regular and uniform in their mass .
+In fact, these have the particularity of being very regular and uniform in their mass. .
 Very practical for measuring the weight of diamonds over time...

 The seeds of the carob tree, where it all began...

 There is another theory, which comes from the word "quirat".
-It designates the commercial shares of a boat with several shipowners , which were divided into 24 “quirats”.
-Hey, well, doesn’t that mean something to you?
+It designates the commercial shares of a ship with several shipowners , which were divided into 24 "quirats".
+Hey, hey, doesn't that mean anything to you?
 The expression "24 carats"...

-In short, the origin of the word "carat" is not clearly defined, and I invite you to read this high-level discussion for the most curious .
+In short, the origin of the word "carat" is not clearly defined, and I invite you to read this high-level discussion for the more curious .

 Yes yes, the word "quirat" is still used today!

-We therefore took the diamond dealers' unit of measurement to apply it to precious metals, where a very pure material is said to be "24 carats".
+We have therefore taken the unit of measurement of diamond cutters to apply it to precious metals, where a very pure material is called "24 carats".
 We have thus moved from the carat which measures a mass in gemology, to that which measures the purity of a metal...

 In this case, it is very simple to understand: one carat corresponds to 1/24 of the mass of the alloy used.
 Pure gold is 24 carats, because there are 24 carats of gold in the 24 carats of the alloy used!

-For 18 carat gold, there are 18 carats of pure gold in the 24 carats of the mass of the alloy , or 75% pure gold!
-The Wikipedia page is also very telling on this subject.
+For 18 carat gold, there are 18 carats of pure gold in the 24 carats of the alloy mass , or 75% pure gold!
+The Wikipedia page is also very informative on this subject.

-The correspondence between the carat and the % gold.
-Now you know what 12k gold plating means!
+The correspondence between karat and % gold.
+Now you know what 12 carat gold plating means!

-In France, since 1995, we have moved from carats to thousandths to define the purity of precious metals.
+In France, since 1995, we have moved from carat to thousandths of a title to define the purity of precious metals.

-But back to the red gold of the Gramme...
+But let's get back to the red gold of Gramme...

 Red gold Le Gramme

-So no, it's not red gold harvested in the Wild West.
-It is in fact 24 carat gold, which we will mix with silver and copper :
+So no, this is not red gold harvested in the Wild West.
+It is actually 24 carat gold, which is mixed with silver and copper. :

 • 750 thousandths of 24 carat gold,